nicklockwood/ShapeScript/README.md

 # Credits

-The ShapeScript framework and viewer are primarily the work of [Nick Lockwood](https://github.com/nicklockwood).
+The ShapeScript framework and apps are primarily the work of [Nick Lockwood](https://github.com/nicklockwood).